The-McGrail-Foundation/MIMEDefang-website/content/pages/man/MIMEDefang-SPF.pm.md

 # DESCRIPTION

-Mail::MIMEDefang::SPF is a module used to check for Sender Policy Framework headers from mimedefang-filter.
+Mail::MIMEDefang::SPF is a module used to check for Sender Policy Framework headers from `mimedefang-filter`.

 # METHODS

-md_spf_verify
+- md\_spf\_verify

-:   Returns code and explanation of Sender Policy Framework
+    Returns code and explanation of Sender Policy Framework check.
-    check.
+    Additional optional return values are code and explanation of helo SPF query, 5th and 6th return values are the SPF dns records if they are available;

     Possible return code values are:
-    "pass", "fail", "softfail", "neutral", "none", "error", "permerror", "temperror", "invalid" The method accepts the following parameters:
+    "pass", "fail", "softfail", "neutral", "none", "error", "permerror", "temperror", "invalid"

-    $email
+    The method accepts the following parameters:

+    - `$email`

-    :    The email address of the sender
+        The email address of the sender

-    $relayip
+    - `$relayip`

-    :    The relay ip address
+        The relay ip address

-    $helo (optional)
+    - `$helo` (optional)

-    :    The MTA helo server name
+        The MTA helo server name